 - Safety obligations set out by the Technical Standards Safety Act will be met

-- Any environmental impact of the project have been identified and a plan to minimize those impacts has been developed
+- Any environmental impacts of the project have been identified and a plan to minimize those impacts has been developed, in accordance with the OEB’s Environmental Guidelines for the Location, Construction and Operation of Hydrocarbon Pipelines and Facilities in Ontario

-- Landowners affected by the project will be offered an agreement that is fair and reasonable
+- Landowners affected by the project will be offered an agreement that is appropriate

-- Any Indigenous Communities potentially affected by the project have been adequately consulted
+- The duty to consult with Indigenous peoples potentially affected by the project has been adequately discharged with respect to the application.

 - Whether the new line will affect electricity quality and reliability

-- Whether landowners affected by the project will be offered an agreement that is fair and reasonable
+- Whether landowners affected by the project will be offered an agreement that is appropriate

-Energy utilities that are planning to merge with another company or otherwise change their corporate structure also require our approval.
+Energy utilities that are planning to merge with another company or otherwise change their corporate ownership or control or sell their assets also require the OEB’s approval.
 These applications are called Mergers, Amalgamations, Acquisitions and Divestitures (MAADs).

-For electricity utilities we will only approve their plan if we are satisfied that consumers will not be harmed.
-When we assess a proposed merger or other planned change in corporate structure of an electricity utility, we assess whether there will be any adverse effects on price or quality of service to customers, or on the cost effectiveness, economic efficiency or financial viability of the utilities involved.
-We expect that the costs to serve customers will not be higher than they would have been without the merger or other corporate structure change.
+For electricity utilities, we will only approve their proposal if we are satisfied that consumers will not be harmed.
+When we assess a proposed merger or other planned change in corporate or asset ownership or control, we assess whether there will be any adverse effects on price or quality of service to customers, or on the cost effectiveness, economic efficiency or financial viability of the utilities involved.
+We expect that the costs to serve customers will not be higher than they would have been without the merger or other change in ownership or control.

-Regardless of any merger or corporate structure change, we continue to review and approve their applications for rate changes, monitor their performance and enforce compliance.
+Regardless of any merger or corporate ownership or control change, we continue to set their rates, monitor their performance and enforce compliance with enforceable legal and regulatory requirements.

-In 2016, we issued the Handbook to Electricity Distributor and Transmitter Consolidations in order to be transparent with applicants, shareholders and consumers about our criteria for evaluating merger applications and other corporate structure change applications from electricity utilities.
+In 2016, we issued the Handbook to Electricity Distributor and Transmitter Consolidations in order to be transparent with applicants, shareholders and consumers about our criteria for evaluating merger applications and other corporate ownership or control change applications from electricity utilities.

 Applications for a licence

-A licence provides energy companies with permission to operate in Ontario, and outlines the laws, rules and regulatory requirements they must follow.
+In Ontario, some energy companies require a licence from the OEB.
+A licence provides energy companies with permission to operate in Ontario, and outlines some of the key laws, rules and regulatory requirements they must follow.

-In the electricity sector, most participants require a licence, including: distribution utilities, transmitters, generators, retailers (also known as energy retailers), wholesalers and smart sub-meterers.
-The OEB also licenses the Independent Electricity System Operator and the Smart Metering Entity.
+In the electricity sector, most participants require a licence, including: distribution utilities, transmitters, generators, electricity retailers (also known as energy retailers), wholesalers, electricity storage companies and unit sub-meter providers.
+The OEB also licences the Independent Electricity System Operator and the Smart Metering Entity.

-In the natural gas sector, companies that market natural gas to low-volume consumers (also known as natural gas marketers or energy retailers) require a licence.
+In the natural gas sector, companies that market natural gas to low-volume consumers (known as gas marketers and also as energy retailers ) require a licence.

 How the application process works